UKDynasty/ukdynasty.github.io/_posts/2019-05-25-rookie-draft-round-1.md

 Isabella was this time last year considered a track star, not an NFL-level football player, but a highly productive senior season in which he caught 102 balls for nearly 1700 yards and 12 touchdowns sent his draft stock way up.

 The Cardinals made him their second round 'real' draft pick, and the Pythons made him their third selection of the first round after David Montgomery and TJ Hockenson earlier in the afternoon.

+"I think we may look back on this day and wonder how Isabella fell all the way down to 1.12," said Conway.
+"Steal of the draft."

+Receiver was a need for the Pythons after their star WR Tyreek Hill had a less-than-positive 2019 off-season, to put it mildly.